 1. 3 OPPORTUNITIES TO SELL

-The auction day: The idea is with multiple registered bidders, they compete with bids pushing the price up.
+The idea is with multiple registered bidders, they compete with bids pushing the price up.
 We recently had an auction where the seller would sell for over $600k.
 The main buyer would not pay over $650k but ended up paying $681k due to competitive bidding.

-But what if only one person registers to bid ?
+But what if only one person registers to bid?
 This happens all the time.
 Years ago we sold a town house to 1 registered bidder who was based in Sydney and bid over the phone.
 There were no dummy bids but there were vendor bids and the 1 registered buyer bought the property under the hammer.
-Similar thing happened about a year ago but the 1 registered bidder was on site at the property and bought it under the hammer under Auction conditions.
+Similar thing happened about a year ago but the 1 registered bidder was on site at the property and bought it under the hammer under auction conditions.

 2. UNCONDITIONAL OFFERS